ChrisV505/Basic-Projects/README.md

 # Basic Java Projects

-A collection of small Java projects built by following YouTube tutorials.
+A collection of small Java projects built by following YouTube,website tutorials or just random small projects.
 These projects are focused on practicing and understanding core Java concepts — including GUI, logic, and object-oriented programming.

 ---